Get insider access

 OM SYSTEM OM-5

 The OM SYSTEM OM-5 and the Olympus OM-D E-M5 Mark III are very similar cameras.
-The OM-5 does feature a newer processor, which gives it a few extra features over the E-M5 Mark III, including 'Starry Sky AF' and a digital 'Live ND' feature.
+The OM-5 features a newer processor, which gives it a few extra features over the E-M5 Mark III, including 'Starry Sky AF' and a digital 'Live ND' feature.
 That aside, however, it doesn't offer enough improvements to justify a higher price.

 Olympus OM-D E-M1 Mark III